SMBs and Their Websites in 2020: Where do European Small & Medium Businesses Stand? – Survey

 The size of the company

-First of all, the size of the SMB and its turnover are directly correlated with the use of a website.
+First of all, the size of the SMB and its turnover is directly correlated with the use of a website.
 In concrete terms, 90% of companies with an annual turnover of between 30 and 50 million euros have a website.
 For companies with annual revenues between €0 and €100,000, this figure falls to 45%.

 The nationality of the company